Interested in how to build a podcast app like Pocket Casts?

 2. Prepare for including other language support in future

 While creating the app for the English-speaking audience, you should prepare to support more languages in the future.
 This requires you to follow several best practices, e.g., you should keep your content separate from the code.

 These best practices fall within the ambit of app internationalization.
 You can learn more about this in “The ultimate guide to mobile app internationalization”.

 3. Select an appropriate SDLC model to build a podcast app

 You can launch a “Minimum Viable Product” (MVP) with the scope I have recommended above.
 Subsequently, you can gather feedback from the market and enhance the app.

 You will find Agile as the right SDLC model for such projects.
-This model supports iterative development, and you can learn more about it in “What is software development life cycle and what you plan for?”.
+This model supports iterative development, and you can learn more about it in “What is software development life cycle and what do you plan for?”.

 4. Agree on a development approach